drasgo/VENN/Manual/HOWTO.md

 <br /><br />

-We can decide which activation function the selected arrow has to have among the following currently available:
+We can decide which activation function the selected arrow has to have among the  currently available, which are going to be listed later on.

+#### <a name="blocks"></a>Blocks

+As anticipated earlier, a variety of block types are supported:

+* Input
+* Output
+* Dense - or fully connected -
+* Pooling
+* Convolution
+* Sum
+* Multiplication
+* Subtraction
+* Dropout
+* Blank

+Moreover, other types of functionalities are supported, such as ***

+#### <a name="archs"></a>Archs

+The following activation functions are generally available, even if some of them are available in one framework and some in another one.
+In the "Frameworks Supported" section the specific division will be offered.

 *  : no activation function
 * Linear